 The batter is made with brown sugar, molasses, and lots of holiday spices.
 Once you mix the batter up, you'll separate it into two batches and roll those two batches into 2" logs that you'll chill for a couple hours.

-And bake at 350 degrees for 11-13 minutes, until edges are just beginning to turn golden.
+Bake for 11-13 minutes, until edges are just beginning to turn golden.

 Let cool slightly on pan before moving to wire racks to cool completely before icing.

-Eggnog Glaze Recipe
+How to Make Eggnog Glaze

 While the cookies are baking, whip up a super simple eggnog glaze that literally just consists of confectioners' sugar, eggnog, and nutmeg.